bluecadet/orbit/packages/orbit-vanilla/README.md

 A collection of web components for animation, built with Lit.

+> [!WARNING]
-> ⚠️ This package is currently in development and APIs may change.
+> This package is currently in development and APIs may change.

 ## Installation